Can’t get focused? Introduce gamification to increase productivity and concentration on any project, at meetings, or in team building events.

 Engaged employees are essential for business success.
 Motivating workers today is more difficult, but more necessary than ever as large shifts are expected in many industries facing numerous disruptors.

 A great example of a workplace tool that puts the principles of gamification into practice is the FISH!
 Philosophy.
-This technique uses a system of training ques and rewards, combined with various incentives, to enhance employee performance as well as customer participation and satisfaction.
+This technique uses a system of training cues and rewards, combined with various incentives, to enhance employee performance as well as customer participation and satisfaction.

 Another way to incorporate gamification and engage employees at work has been to add puzzles, and even toys to meeting and office spaces.
 For example, fidget spinners were identified as one of the hottest toys of 2017 and research suggests they improve concentration and focus in adults as well as children.